 North Dakota State University offers the most comprehensive degree programs for music majors in the region and provides outstanding musical opportunities for all NDSU students.

-The NDSU Department of Music features excellent students, faculty, staff and facilities.
-The program has been continuously accredited by the National Association of Schools of Music since 1970, and has a strong tradition of excellence in ensembles dating back to 1904.
+The NDSU School of Music features excellent students, faculty, staff and facilities.
+The program has been continuously accredited by the National Association of Schools of Music since 1970 and has a strong tradition of excellence in ensembles dating back to 1904.
 Faculty and staff members are committed to providing outstanding musical opportunities for all NDSU students-whether they aspire to be professional musicians or only wish to take advantage of NDSU's many musical opportunities.

 NDSU music faculty members have international credentials in performance, music education and academic studies.
 All fulltime faculty members have doctorates in music; adjunct faculty members and graduate students provide additional instruction to achieve a well-balanced program.

-NDSU music offers the largest variety of degree programs in the region, from liberal arts degrees with emphases in music to professional music degrees at the bachelor's, master's and doctoral levels.
+NDSU's School of Music offers the largest variety of degree programs in the region, from liberal arts degrees with emphases in music to professional music degrees at the bachelor's, master's and doctoral levels.